VirtusLab/git-machete-intellij-plugin/README.md

 ## How it works

-Git Machete IntelliJ Plugin is a port of a great console tool - [git-machete](https://github.com/VirtusLab/git-machete#git-machete) - into an IntelliJ plugin.
+Git Machete IntelliJ Plugin is a port of a great console tool - [git-machete](https://github.com/VirtusLab/git-machete#git-machete), into an IntelliJ plugin.
 Git Machete can help you manage your repository branches and keep it in sync with each other and its counterparts on a remote repository.
 Let's see how this plugin can help you:

 ### Where to find the plugin tab

-Git Machete IntelliJ Plugin is available under `Git` (`VCS` in older IntelliJ versions) tab in the `Git Machete` subtab.
+Git Machete IntelliJ Plugin is available under `Git` (`VCS` in older IntelliJ versions) tool window in the `Git Machete` tab.
 You can also use `Ctrl` + `Alt` + `Shift` + `M` shortcut to open it.

 ![](docs/open_git_machete.gif)